Working in the EU

 - Any relative who needs your personal care because of illness or disability

-If they wish to, your spouse, civil partner and children also have the right to work without restriction in your country of employment.
+Your spouse, civil partner and children also have the right to work in your country of employment.
 You and your family members have the right to the same social benefits as citizens of the host member state.
 This includes the right to access education and benefits.

 Access to employment

 You can work under the same conditions as citizens of the country where you are looking for work.
 You cannot be asked to meet any additional requirements.
 This means that you can apply for any job vacancy advertised in any EU country, including public sector jobs.
 However, certain public service posts may be restricted to citizens of a particular country if the job involves safeguarding public order or the interests of the state, for example, the armed forces and police.

 The EU has set up systems for recognising diplomas and training so you can use your training and skills in another EU country.
 The basic principle is that if you are qualified to work in your profession in your home country, you are qualified to work in that profession in any other EU country.